-Name of employee Name of other entity Position in other entity Starting date of term of office Expiry date of term of office Asian Financial Cooperation Association Wealth Management Committee Deputy director September 2021 Present Chinese Society for Finance Standing director of the 8th Council May 2022 May 2026 Asset Management Association of China Member of the 2nd Fintech Committee June 2022 May 2026 Securities Association of Beijing Member of the 5th Council August 2020 Present Securities Association of Beijing Chairman of brokerage business committee September 2021 Present Liang Shipeng Securities Association of China Member of securities industry culture construction committee November 2019 January 2022 Member of compliance management and integrity practice committee January 2022 Present Securities Association of Beijing Vice chairman of the securities industry compliance committee September 2021 Present Du Pengfei Securities Association of China Member of the Professional Committee of Talent Development January 2022 Present China Association for Public Companies Member of the Secretary Committee of the Board of Directors August 2022 Present Description of positions in other entities -
+Name of employee Name of other entity Position in other entity Starting date of term of office Expiry date of term of office Asian Financial Cooperation Association Wealth Management Committee Deputy director September 2021 Present Chinese Society for Finance Standing director of the 8th Council May 2022 May 2026 Asset Management Association of China Member of the 2nd Fintech Committee June 2022 May 2026 Securities Association of Beijing Member of the 5th Council August 2020 Present Securities Association of Beijing Chairman of brokerage business committee September 2021 Present Liang Shipeng Securities Association of China Member of securities industry culture construction committee November 2019 January 2022 Member of compliance management and integrity practice committee January 2022 Present Securities Association of Beijing Vice chairman of the securities industry compliance committee September 2021 Present Du Pengfei Securities Association of China Member of the Professional Committee of Talent Development January 2022 Present China Association for Public Companies · August 2022 Present Description of positions in other entities - in other entities

 III.
-REMUNERATION OF DIRECTORS, SUPERVISORS AND SENIOR MANAGEMENT
+REMUNERATION OF DIRECTORS, SUPERVISORS AND SENIOR MANAGEMENT management

+Decision-making procedure of remuneration of Directors, Supervisors and senior management

+Basis of determination of remuneration of Directors, Supervisors and senior

+Actual payments of remuneration of Directors, Supervisors and senior management

-- Decision-making procedure of The remunerations of Directors and Supervisors shall be determined by the shareholders' remuneration of Directors, general meeting and the remuneration of senior management shall be determined by the Supervisors and senior Board.
-The remuneration figures are determined according to the respective duties and performance review. management Basis of determination of The remuneration of the Directors, Supervisors and senior management is determined remuneration of Directors. according to the remuneration systems of the Company and annual assessment results, Supervisors and senior which is linked to their position and performance.
-Chief compliance officer will receive compensation protection according to regulatory requirements. management Actual payments of remuneration of - Actual payments of remuneration of Directors, Supervisors and senior management - Actual total remuneration of all the Directors, Supervisors and senior management as at the End of the Reporting Period
+Actual total remuneration of all the Directors, Supervisors and senior management as at the End of the Reporting Period The remunerations of Directors and Supervisors shall be determined by the shareholders' general meeting and the remuneration of senior management shall be determined by the Board.
+The remuneration figures are determined according to the respective duties and performance review.

+The remuneration of the Directors, Supervisors and senior management is determined according to the remuneration systems of the Company and annual assessment results, which is linked to their position and performance.
+Chief compliance officer will receive compensation protection according to regulatory requirements.